 All About CAWAS

 If you're at all interested in astronomy we are the society is for you!
 Our members range from people with a casual interest in astronomy to serious amateurs and even professionals.
-You don't need any specialist knowledge to join, nor do you need to own a telescope etc. You can also be sure of a friendly welcome.
+You don't need any specialist knowledge to join, nor do you need to own a telescope etc. Whatever your level of interest, you can also be sure of a friendly welcome.

 The Society's History